 Before we get to the software, let’s talk about g-force.
 A g-force is a measurement of acceleration.
 1G is the acceleration we feel due to the force of gravity.
 It’s what keeps our feet firmly planted on the ground.
 Gravity is measured in metres per second squared, or m/s2.
 On Earth, the acceleration of gravity generally has a value of 9.806 m/s2 or 32.1740 f/s2.
 Since this is just a different scale for measuring acceleration, it not only applies to gravity, but can be used to quantify any acceleration.

 How g-force relates to harsh driving

-As mentioned, you can configure the Geotab telematics Device to produce immediate audible feedback in response to excessive driving behaviors such as harsh acceleration, harsh braking, and harsh cornering.
+As mentioned, you can configure the Geotab telematics device to produce immediate audible feedback in response to excessive driving behaviours such as harsh acceleration, harsh braking, and harsh cornering.
 You can access the settings from Vehicle Edit > Driver Feedback tab.

 When setting up harsh driving rules in MyGeotab, adjusting the level of sensitivity will affect when feedback is given for a harsh driving event — either a beep or a spoken alert if you have GO TALK installed.
 A smaller number (e.g. -0.47 G) is more sensitive and means the rule is easier to break.
 A larger number (e.g. -0.61 G) is less sensitive, meaning that only the most aggressive driving events will break the rule, triggering driver feedback.
 Moving the slider to the right increases the sensitivity of monitoring.